MobiFlight/MobiFlight-Connector/README.md

 Compile with DEBUG-MOBIFLIGHT (Offline) option to not depend on FSUIPC runing - actually for testing purpose

 #### Dependencies ####
-All Dependecies are currently contained in the repository
+All Dependecies are currently contained in the repository and not referenced dynamically from their repository

+* AutoUpdater.NET - The auto update functionality - some minor local modifications
+* CommandMessenger - Library for communication back and forth between PC and Arduino
+* MobiflightConnector - The PC application for configuration and communication between Flightsim and Arduino
+* MobiFlightUnitTests - The test suite for the MobiFlight Connector
+* VersionInfo - A helper tool to detect the current release version, used during creation of Release Package

 #### How to run tests ####
 Run the MobiFlightConnectorTest project for unit tests